-It’s commonplace for interviews of high level executives to take several rounds.
+It’s common for interviews of high level executives to take several rounds.
 For a low-paid position, you can break it apart into an initial phone screen, followed by a culture and values interview, and finishing with a skills and experience interview.

-Sounds like a lot of work?
+Sounds like a lot of work to hire right!

 Is $20,000 a lot of money to you?

 How about $225,000?

 Barbara Corcoran said it best when she said, “shoot the dogs early.”
 There are several early indications that your selection is a bad hire:

 - The quality of the work being done;

 - An inability to develop good working relationships with other employees;

 - Blown deadlines;